daliwang/Docker4SPEL/README.md

 ## Introduction

-The ELM-Docker project focuses on Docker image generation and configuration, enabling the implementation of custom compilers, GPU utilization, and NVHPC on DGX Stations or in cloud deployments.
+The SPEL-Docker project focuses on Docker image generation and configuration, enabling the implementation of custom compilers, GPU utilization, and NVHPC on DGX Stations or in cloud deployments.
 This project aims to provide a seamless environment for running the SPEL application on both AMD-based CPU machines and DGX machines, with a particular emphasis on GPU utilization.
 The Docker images and containers are prebuilt and readily available through Docker Desktop and GitHub, providing easy access to all the necessary components.

 One of the main objectives of this project is to consolidate and organize the layers present in the SPEL ecosystem, as well as clarify and streamline the connections between SPEL, ELM, OLMT, and E3SM.
 By doing so, we aim to create a comprehensive resource that encompasses all the required information and tools for researchers and developers.